konect9/PAD_LAB2_WebAPI/README.md

 It uses MongoDB as database for the Data Warehouse server.

-In order to youse this API you would need to install, configure and populate a database Name of database : SocialDb
+In order to use this API you would need to install, configure and populate a MongoDB database.
+Name of database : SocialDb
 Name of collection : Posts